 - What you see or hear.

 - The address or location of the incident.

 - The number of people involved.

-- A description of the people involved.
+- A description of the people involved or, photos/video you may have taken of the incident

 - License numbers and descriptions of cars involved.

 - The direction of fleeing suspects.

-- Your name and address (if you wish to give it).
+- Your name and address (if you wish to give it.)